 In addition, because the crime was committed against a victim who was in a domestic relationship with the offender, the defendant could face other penalties on top of the base sentence.
 A judge could order additional jail or prison time, for example, or mandatory enrollment in a domestic violence offender treatment program.
 Another possibility is the revocation of the defendant’s right to own a firearm.

 If you get arrested due to domestic violence allegations against you in Scottsdale, there are certain things that you should do – and not do – to protect your legal rights as much as possible.
 Follow these tips to defend yourself against these charges from the very beginning of your case:

+After you hire a Scottsdale domestic violence lawyer, he or she can make court appearances on your behalf and argue against the domestic violence allegations using the most appropriate defense strategy for you.
 The sooner you hire a lawyer, the better.
 Your lawyer will give you advice about what to say, what not to say and what actions to take to protect yourself from being convicted as much as possible.

 Knowing how to defend against domestic violence allegations is critical if you have been arrested for this crime.
 You could be facing a wide range of penalties that impact your future, career, relationships, rights and personal freedoms.
 A strong defense may have the power to get the charges against you dropped or reduce the penalties you face.
 Potential defenses to a domestic violence charge include:

 You have the right to an attorney after being arrested for domestic violence – either private counsel or a public defender if you cannot afford an attorney.
 Utilize this right to protect yourself by hiring a skilled domestic violence defense lawyer in Scottsdale.
 The strength of your defense can make all the difference to the outcome of your case.
 When your future is at stake, the right lawyer will devise a defense that is designed for optimal results.